Adopted March 24, 1957; Revised through March 24, 2018

 TERM OF OFFICE.
 The terms of President, President-elect, Vice-president, and student representatives shall be one Division year; for the Treasurer, Members-at-Large and Board appointed members shall be three Division years.
-The terms of the Editor-in-Chief and Executive Director shall be five years except that under special circumstances either may be appointed for a shorter period.
+The terms of the Editor-in-Chief and Chief Executive Officer shall be five years except that under special circumstances either may be appointed for a shorter period.

 The duties of the Officers shall be those ordinarily associated with the official titles, and such other duties as the Division or the Council may assign.

 The President, President-elect, and Vice-president shall also serve during their incumbencies as representatives to the Council of the International Association for Dental Research.
 If the Division becomes eligible for additional representation in the International Association for Dental Research, the Immediate Past President and/or Treasurer shall also serve.

 The Treasurer shall maintain surveillance over the Division’s finances and assist the Board in the development of budgets.